More Research

 Experiments

-We evaluate Phylo-Diffusion and show that it achieves high-fidelity at par with the text-to-image and class-conditional diffusion models.
+We evaluate Phylo-Diffusion and show it achieves high-fidelity at par with the text-to-image and class-conditional diffusion models.

 Phylo-Diffusion performs at par with state-of-the-art generative models